BruceFeiFei/Yelp-Like-Recommendation-System/README.md

 The application is deployed on AWS using ngnix, and the project includes unit tests for the full application.

+To view the project online, [click here](http://3.14.70.194:8000/reviewmaster/businesses/), you will redirect to the home page of this project.

 ## Responsibilities:
 * Utilized Yelp API to fetch user data, restaurant data, and reviews